notarynode-submissions/mylodocs/_posts/siteinfo/election-process/2017-01-16-vote-token.md

 description: "The vote token"
 type: Document
 ---
-On the Komodo notary node elections voting is done with VOTE tokens.
+A special VOTE token is used to conduct the voting for Komodo’s Notary Node election.

-For each elections a new VOTE token is generated and airdropped to the KMD holders.
-The airdrop is done with 1:1 ratio.
-VOTE tokens of the previous years cannot be used.
+For each annual election, a new VOTE token is generated and airdropped at a 1:1 ratio to allKMD holders.
+VOTE tokens from previous years’ elections cannot be used.

-The tokens can be accessed with the same seed as with the KMD coins.
+The tokens can be accessed with the same seed phrase or private key (WIF) for the address in which you store your KMD coins.

-by far the easiest way to get the VOTE token is to store your KMD in Agama lite-mode prior to the snapshot.
-The user will be able to use the same passphrase from their KMD to login with VOTE lite mode.
-If KMD is stored in native mode, where the user downloads the entire blockchain, the simplest way then would be to use the WIF as the lite-mode passphrase.
+The easiest way to access your VOTE tokens is to store your KMD in Agama Lite Mode prior to the snapshot on April 1, 2019.
+Of course, you may then move your funds to any address you wish.
+The VOTE tokens will still be airdropped to the address in which your KMD was held at the time of the snapshot.

-To receive VOTE coins you cannot keep your KMD balance on an exchange!

-For more information about voting, see the voting guide (coming soon).
+For those who store their KMD in Agama in Native Mode, the easiest way to access VOTE tokens is to export the private key in WIF (wallet import format).
+Then simply enter the WIF as the passphrase for Agama Lite Mode and activate the VOTE token.

+Please note that users who store their KMD on an exchange will not receive VOTE coins.
+Storing your assets on an exchange makes it impossible to hold your own private keys, and thus impossible to receive any coin or token from an airdrop, including VOTE tokens.

+Unfortunately, KMD holders who store their funds on a Trezor or Ledger device are not eligible to participate in the annual Notary Node elections at this time.